plantinformatics/pretzel/README.md

 # Dav127
-An Express/Ember/D3 framework to display and interactively navigate complex datasets
+An Express/Ember/D3 framework to display and interactively navigate complex datasets.

 Developed by
-- AgriBio, Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Victoria, Australia
+- AgriBio, Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Victoria, Australia;
-- CSIRO, Canberra, Australia
+- CSIRO, Canberra, Australia.

 Funded by the Grains Research Development Corporation (GRDC).